Marxism–Leninism: Third World conflicts (1954–1979)

-A new front of Marxist–Leninist revolution erupted in Africa between 1961 and 1979.
-Angola, Benin, Congo, Ethiopia, Mozambique and Somalia became Marxist–Leninist states governed by their respective native peoples during the 1968–1980 period.
+A new front of Marxist–Leninist revolution erupted in Africa between 1961 and 1987.
+Angola, Benin, Congo, Ethiopia, Mozambique and Somalia became communist states governed by their respective native peoples during the 1968–1980 period.
 Marxist–Leninist guerrillas fought the Portuguese Colonial War (1961–1974) in three countries, namely Angola, Guinea-Bissau and Mozambique.
 In Ethiopia, a Marxist–Leninist revolution deposed the monarchy of Emperor Haile Selassie (1930–1974) and established the Derg government (1974–1987) of the Provisional Military Government of Socialist Ethiopia.
 In Rhodesia (1965–1979), Robert Mugabe led the Zimbabwe War of Liberation (1964–1979) that deposed white-minority rule and then established the Republic of Zimbabwe.
+In the Seychelles, France-Albert René ruled over a Marxist–Leninist one party system from 1977 to 1991.
+In the Gambia, Kukoi Samba Sanyang initiated a Marxist–Leninist coup in 1981 (the initiative failed and he turned to mercenary activity abroad).
+In 1983, in Upper Volta, Thomas Sankara established a military and peasant based version of auto-centered Marxism–Leninism.
+Sankara refused aid and also refused to pay the country's foreign debts.
+He renamed Upper Volta 'Burkina Faso' (the land of upright people).
+His former friend and second in command, Blaise Compaoré, ordered Sankara's murder in 1987, ending the Burkinabe social experiment.

+In 1986, Yoweri Museveni's NRM force established "the Movement system," a political system where elections are held but no political parties are allowed to exist.

 In Apartheid South Africa (1948–1994), the Afrikaner government of the Nationalist Party caused much geopolitical tension between the United States and the Soviet Union because of the Afrikaners' violent social control and political repression of the black and coloured populations of South Africa exercised under the guise of anti-communism and national security.
 The Soviet Union officially supported the overthrow of apartheid while the West and the United States in particular maintained official neutrality on the matter.
 In the 1976–1977 period of the Cold War, the United States and other Western countries found it morally untenable to politically support Apartheid South Africa, especially when the Afrikaner government killed 176 people (students and adults) in the police suppression of the Soweto uprising (June 1976), a political protest against Afrikaner cultural imperialism upon the non-white peoples of South Africa, specifically the imposition of the Germanic language of Afrikaans as the standard language for education which black South Africans were required to speak when addressing white people and Afrikaners; and the police assassination of Stephen Biko (September 1977), a politically moderate leader of the internal resistance to apartheid in South Africa.